tvarovski/MutationLoadAssess/README.md

 13. Analysis and classification of the resulting variant calls according to the spectra of base changes within the clones.
 14. Drawing the final analysis based on the base change spectra results in the reproduced figure.

+The preprocessed (steps 1-8) WGS data used in this study was uploaded into dbGAP under accession number phs001182.v1.p1 in a BAM format.

 ---
 ## Results